TykTechnologies/tyk-charts/tyk-oss/README.md

 ```

 #### Uptime Pump
 Uptime Pump can be configured by setting `pump.uptimePumpBackend` in values.yaml file.
-It support the following values
+It supports the following values
 1. mongo: Used to set mongo pump for uptime analytics.
 Mongo Pump should be enabled.
 2. postgres: Used to set postgres pump for uptime analytics.
 Postgres Pump should be enabled.
 3. empty: Used to disable uptime analytics.

 #### Other Pumps
-To setup other backends for pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `pump.extraEnvs`
+To set up other backends for pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `pump.extraEnvs`

 <!-- END import from pump doc -->